NeuroSyd/Seizure-LTC-FPTT/README.md

 Code can be updated according to desired and relevant datasets.

-Paper title: "Biological Plausible Algorithm for Seizure Detection: Towards AI-enabled Electroceuticals at the edge."
+Paper title: "Biological Plausible Algorithm for Seizure Detection: Towards AI-enabled Electroceuticals at the Edge."